 You may feel you are to blame for a parent's divorce or a death.
 Or you may believe you have to take responsibility for a parent or a sibling.

 You may be feeling more angry than you normally would.
 Perhaps you are getting into fights or taking your anger out on others or yourself.

 If you are worrying a lot.
 You may be worrying about your work or that someone you love will die.
 Perhaps you feel worried but you're not sure why.

 Many young people do the things above at times.
 If the problems start suddenly after a divorce, death, or other stressful event, you may need extra support.
 Getting help is important if:

 • the signs are more extreme than is normal for you

 • they are lasting longer than you would like them to

 How do I get some counselling?

 If you want face-to-face counselling you need to contact us to let us have a few details.
-You can phone, text, email or use our web contact form.
+You can phone, text or email.
 If you find it hard to talk on the phone you can ask someone you trust to do this for you.
 Or, you can give your details by text chat to our online receptionist.

 Once we have your details we’ll send a ‘how to’ guide with instructions to start your online counselling.